kbberendsen/portfolio-analyzer/README.md

 Before you start, make sure Docker is installed on your machine/server.
 See the [official Docker installation guide](https://docs.docker.com/engine/install/) based on your OS.

 ## Supabase
-The app needs a [Supabase database](https://supabase.com/) to store and retrieve stock prices and portfolio performance data from.
+The app needs a [Supabase database](https://supabase.com/) to store and retrieve stock prices and portfolio performance data.
 The Supabase free tier will suffice.
-Create a new project and create two tables (this can be done in the 'SQL Editor' in the Supabase online dashboard):
+Create a new project and create three tables (this can be done in the 'SQL Editor' in the Supabase online dashboard):

 **Daily performance table**
 ```